-- Construction, operation and land-use approval of the warehouse and ancillary office facilities at Lots 2A, 2C and 2D with the detailed future on-site provisions outlined in Table 6. - All proposed buildings will function as warehouse and distribution facilities with ancillary office uses, - Proposed warehouses will operate as 24/7, and - Lot 2A will be 14.9 metres in height, whereas Lots 2C and 2D will be 13.7 metres in height.
+- Construction, operation and land-use approval of the warehouse and ancillary office facilities at Lots 2A, 2C and 2D with the detailed future on-site provisions outlined in Table 7. - All proposed buildings will function as warehouse and distribution facilities with ancillary office, and - Proposed warehouses will operate as 24/7.